SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Details of Using for Cross-Modal Property Prediction

-Here, we analyze the properties mentioned in the previous section in the latent space.
+In addition to numerical results, we include visual representations of the model's latent features for each property.
+These visualizations offer a qualitative perspective on how our model captures and represents the underlying characteristics of different properties in representations.
 Fig.~\ref{fig:latentprop_appendix} shows a qualitative comparison of pre-finetuning and post-finetuning latent spaces of \modelname against that of supervised task prediction models, using 2-dimensional t-SNE visualizations of the encoded representations.
 The first two rows (NCR and Upwardness) are replicated from the main body (Fig.~\ref{fig:latentprop}) for ease of comparison.
 In each task (row), the plots are colored by the values of the corresponding property.
-In each task, a training dataset with 10K samples was used to train the model.
+In each task, a training dataset with $10$K samples was used to train the model.

 The observations from Fig.~\ref{fig:latentprop_appendix} show that the latent spaces of supervised models (without pre-trained \modelname) are very weakly structured and barely exhibit a recognizable trend for the properties.
 On the other hand, when the pre-trained \modelname is used, the latent spaces are shaped by the symbolic-numeric similarities of the functions such that numeric properties can be clustered and/or show visible trends in the symbolic encoded representation space $\bm{Z}_S$.
-Furthermore, refining the encoder, as shown in Fig.~\ref{fig:latentprop_appendix}(c), leads to more organized latent spaces with distinct linear property trends.
+Furthermore, fine-tuning the encoder, as shown in Fig.~\ref{fig:latentprop_appendix}(c), leads to more organized latent spaces with distinct linear property trends.